 Two concepts that have great immediacy and have now become the current watchwords for the media as well as for academia, globalization and long-term historical processes, are brought together in this volume of papers based upon Manuel Castells' work The Network Society.

-Welfare Discipline : Discourse, Governance and Globalization Book by Sanford F. Schram - Schram argues for a more contextualized approach to examining welfare policy, from the use of the idea of globalization to justify cutbacks.
+Welfare Discipline : Discourse, Governance and Globalization Sanford F. Schram - Schram argues for a more contextualized approach to examining welfare policy, from the use of the idea of globalization to justify cutbacks.

 Globalization is a term that is increasingly used to rationalize a wide range of economic and political processes and explain a plethora of cultural, economic and social processes.
 Geographies of Globalization critically engages with the contested concept of globalization from an explicitly human geographical viewpoint.

 Aging, Globalization and Inequality: The New Critical Gerontology (Society and Aging) Jan Baars, Dale Dannefer, Chris Phillipson, Alan Walker (Editors)

 Planning World Cities : Globalization, Urban Governance and Policy Dilemmas.
 Peter